dayseanm04/Hospital-Network-Design-Project/implementation-tasks/03-Services/NAT/03-Update-NAT-ACL-to-Exclude-Printer-IP-Addresses.md

 Note: Nhen I first configured the ACL for NAT I used a secquence number that increases by 10.
 This allows me to later on insert more ACL entries when necessary.

 I configured the deny entries before the permit entries because if traffic leaving the printers to the internet reaches the Edge routers it will drop them.
 If i configure the deny entries after the permit entry this is what will happen:
+- Since the Printers are in the 172.16.1.0/24, 172.16.2.0/24.
+172.16.3.0/24 range.
+- The will be permited by the Edge Routers
+- The Edge Routers will translate the printers IP.
+- This is because the ACL is checked from the top to bottom
+- Since the printers are in the range, the ACL will permit it.
+- The ACL wouldnt look at the deny entries.

 ### 🔍 Verification